What is an Ebola Virus Outbreak?

-The integral (flu like) symptoms occur with the onset of fever, chills, severe muscle pain, weakness, cough, nausea, headache and vomiting.
-The initial symptoms followed by more severe conditions like diarrhea, joints pain, sore throat, chest pain, stomach pain and weight loss depending upon the intruding Ebola species.
-The clinical manifestation of impaired kidney and liver functions, internal and external bleeding further deteriorates the health status of the ailing patients.
+The integral (flu-like) symptoms occur with the onset of fever, chills, severe muscle pain, weakness, cough, nausea, headache, and vomiting.
+The initial symptoms followed by more severe conditions like diarrhea, joint pain, sore throat, chest pain, stomach pain and weight loss depending upon the intruding Ebola species.
+The clinical manifestation of impaired kidney and liver functions, internal and external bleeding further deteriorates the health status of ailing patients.

-The exact mechanism of Ebola virus infection is still not known and under investigation by the clinicians and researchers.
+The exact mechanism of the Ebola virus infection is still not known and under investigation by the clinicians and researchers.
 However, the existing studies demonstrate that the virus primarily attacks the human lymphatic system, thereby, posing a serious threat to the immune mechanism of the body.
 The site of primary infection comprises of lymph nodes and fibroblastic reticular cells beneath the skin surface.
-The virus contaminates the sweat glands and hair follicles and subsequently propels into the blood stream to invade the white blood cells that are an important part of the immune system.
-The course of infection of this deadly virus accomplishes within 14 to 21 days of its entry into the blood stream.
+The virus contaminates the sweat glands and hair follicles and subsequently propels into the bloodstream to invade the white blood cells that are an important part of the immune system.
+The course of infection of this deadly virus accomplishes within 14 to 21 days of its entry into the bloodstream.
 With the progression of 5th day of the illness, rash containing pus develops on the face, which then rapidly spreads to other parts of the body.
-The illness is further complicated by profuse diarrhea, vomiting and abdominal cramps.
+The illness is further complicated by profuse diarrhea, vomiting, and abdominal cramps.
 A range of hematological irregularities including gastrointestinal bleeding, lymphocytopenia (decreased lymphocytes) and neutrophilia (increased neutrophils) develop with the appearance of symptoms like, dark tarry stools, bloody vomiting, and coughing up blood from 7thto 16th days of Ebola infection.
 The inflammatory mediators released from the reticuloendothelial cells further deteriorate the pathological condition.
-The virus then invades the liver, spleen and kidney resulting in complicated outcomes like hepatitis and facial edema.
-The haematological manifestations of the disease result in profound bleeding, hypotensive shock and multiple organ failure accounting for major life threatening conditions and eventually death results in 50% to 90% of the affected individuals.
+The virus then invades the liver, spleen, and kidney resulting in complicated outcomes like hepatitis and facial edema.
+The hematological manifestations of the disease result in profound bleeding, hypotensive shock and multiple organ failure accounting for major life-threatening conditions and eventually death results in 50% to 90% of the affected individuals.

 Ebola infection is highly communicable and spreads by direct close contact with the infected patients and their bodily fluids.
-However, the disease does not spread through air by coughing or sneezing of the diseased individuals.
+However, the disease does not spread through the air by coughing or sneezing of diseased individuals.
 The healthcare workers handling secretions and blood of the infected patients are much prone to infestation by the deadly pathogen.
-The virus initially spreads in the animals like fruit bats, monkeys and chimpanzees that become the primary source of spreading the disease in human population.
+The virus initially spreads in animals like fruit bats, monkeys, and chimpanzees that become the primary source of spreading the disease in the human population.

 The physicians and health care personnel treating the infected patients become highly susceptible to acquire this deadly contagious disease.